-If you’re considering dipping your toe into the world of horse riding holidays, you may want to consider one of our entry-level rides to see if horse riding and seeing new landscapes is your cup of tea.
-Pssst, we know it will be, but you might be wondering if you’re riding fitness is up to scratch, if the horse quality is as good as we say it is and if the people on the rides are as nice and like-minded as they sound.
+If you’re considering dipping your toe into the world of horse riding holidays, you may want to consider one of our entry-level rides to see if discovering new landscapes from the back of a horse is your cup of tea.
+Pssst: we know it will be, but you might be wondering if you’re riding fitness is up to scratch, if the horse quality is as good as we say it is and if the people on the rides are as nice and like-minded as they sound.

-Rather than jumping head first into a 10 day riding safari across the Namibian Desert where you’re in the saddle for 7 hours, you might want to start off with something a bit more mellow, maybe in your own country.
+Rather than jumping headfirst into a 10 day riding safari across the Namibian Desert, you might want to start off with something a bit more mellow, maybe in your own country.

 Our entry-level rides are perfect if you’ve been out of the saddle for a while, are a tad nervous, travelling solo, or if it’s your first horse riding holiday.

-The following are my recommendations for entry-level Globetrotting rides, no more than 7 days in the saddle, so you can get a taste of this style of travel before you limber up for your Mongolian adventure or Kenyan safari.
+The following are my recommendations for entry-level Globetrotting rides: short and sweet, tried and tested, giving you a taste of this style of travel before you limber up for your Mongolian trek or Kenyan safari.